shayanmostafaei/DDML_PRS_ADRD/README.md

 - **Latent space**: 50 dimensions
 - **Decoder**: Mirror architecture 128 → 256 → 512, reconstructing genotypes
 - **KL regularization**: Divergence term computed using SNP-wise prior means & variances from GWAS summary statistics
 - **Inference → PRS**: The posterior mean of the latent vector is fed into a small regression head (dense layers → linear output) to yield a continuous PRS
+- The VAE is trained on genotype inputs only (80 SNPs).
+Covariates (age, sex, PCs, and APOE genotype variables where applicable) are included only in downstream Cox/logistic models

 **Hyperparameters and training settings**:
 - Optimizer: Adam